Quick facts about Yellowknife in January

 Your middle layers, note that you can have multiple middle layers, should be something like a long sleeve shirt, flannel shirt and/or a fleece sweater.
 You want these layers to be very breathable so moisture can escape.
 We often wear two or three middle layers and add to them as it gets colder.

 Your outer layer is referred to as your shell.
 More often than not in Yellowknife you will notice this being a goose-down Canada Goose jacket.
 They are by far the best for sitting around and aurora gazing.
 If, however, you’re actively moving, something lighter might be more ideal.
 This layer should protect you from the snow and wind but also keep in your body heat.

 Let’s not forget your extremities.
 You’ll want a windproof hat, or toque, scarf/neck warmer/balaclava, and mitts, not gloves, or at least small gloves with larger mitts over them.
 Your boots should have good insulation.
 You will be standing a lot and maybe in the snow.
 Sorels, Stegers or mukluks are all a good idea.
-Hiking boots are NOT ideal for this time of year in Yellowknife.
+Hiking boots are NOT recommended for long durations outside.

 What if you don’t have any of that and don’t want to buy it?
 There are places in Yellowknife that rent winter clothing.

 What else should you pack?